Alternative Credit

 The College Level Examination Program (CLEP) is a nationally recognized standardized testing through which university credit may be earned or your proficiency in a subject verified.

-You may take the CLEP examinations any time before the end of your first semester of enrollment to prove your competency in a subject.
+CLEP general examinations are to be taken prior to the completion of the first semester of enrollment as a freshman at George Fox University.
+CLEP subject examinations may be taken at any time.
 This means you would receive the credit for a class rather than taking it at George Fox.
 CLEP subject examinations are not offered if you are concurrently enrolled in an equivalent course.

 IB (International Baccalaureate) Tests